jimoquinn/iost-unofficial/scripts/README.md

   smartcontracts in JavaScript or Go in the IOST ecosystem.

   build_win64.sh
-  Cross compile script that will build a Windows 64bit iWallet binary exectable.
+  Cross compile script that will build a Windows 64bit iWallet binary (.exe) on Ubuntu 16.04.

+  exit.sh
+  Used in bootstrap.sh and build_win64.sh to test sudo capability.